Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Poincaré sequencing

+\rmrk{The variation of $Q$, unlike that of~$E$ does not include $\dot{\theta}$ as a prefactor, and therefore allows, on equal footing, to compare the fluctuations of the driven system to the fluctuations that are generated by the time independent (frozen $\theta$) Hamiltonian.}

-\sect{Entropy growth} In the simulations we consider the following scenario.
-Initially we launch a narrow cloud in the middle of the chaotic sea.
-After a short transient this cloud fills most of the chaotic sea.
-Some extra time might be required in order to penetrate peripheral regions where the dynamics is sticky.
-We shall come back to this stickiness issue later on.
-For a time-dependent Hamiltonian we also have to consider: {\bf (a)}~Spreading away from the initial energy surface; {\bf (b)}~Migration between regions due to the time-dependence of the Hamiltonian.
+\sect{\rmrk{Simulations}} In the simulations we consider the following scenario.
+Initially we launch a narrow cloud in the middle of the chaotic sea. \rmrk{After a short transient, keeping $\theta$ frozen,} this cloud fills most of the chaotic sea.
+Some extra time might be required in order to penetrate into peripheral regions where the dynamics is sticky.
+We shall come back to this stickiness issue later on. \rmrk{Subsequently, we run the simulation with the time-dependent Hamiltonian ($\theta$ unfrozen).
+Due to the driving, the cloud further evolves as follows:} {\bf (a)}~Spreading away from the initial energy surface; {\bf (b)}~Migration between separated phase space regions.
 The dissipation aspect (growth of the average-energy) is directly related to \#a and indirectly related to \#b.
-In order to quantify the growth of entropy that is associated with the spreading in the energy, we define~$S_Q$ as the range of energy (around the median) where $50\%$ of the probability is located.
-There are traditional measures for entropy growth in terms of phasespace volume, but we prefer a definition that has a direct practical meaning.